lydiots/sprites/demo/README.md

 ## 🎨 Why This is Amazing

 1. **No More String Guessing**: Never wonder what animations are available
+2. **CDN Integration**: Sprites load from fast global CDN automatically
-2. **Intellisense Everywhere**: IDE shows you exactly what's possible at each step
+3. **Intellisense Everywhere**: IDE shows you exactly what's possible at each step
-3. **Type Safety**: Catch errors at compile time, not runtime
+4. **Type Safety**: Catch errors at compile time, not runtime
-4. **Self-Documenting**: The types serve as documentation
+5. **Self-Documenting**: The types serve as documentation
-5. **Refactoring Safe**: Rename animations and TypeScript will update all usages
+6. **Refactoring Safe**: Rename animations and TypeScript will update all usages
+7. **Lightweight Package**: 92KB package with 16MB+ of sprites on CDN

 This is the **future of game development** - where your tools guide you to success! 🚀